Scabies and Lice

 Conditions such as scabies, head lice and pubic lice can spread easily and can cause irritating and sometimes painful symptoms.
 You can buy scabies, pubic lice and head lice treatment from our online pharmacy.
 Given necessary symptoms, no prescription is required.

-2 treatment(s) for Scabies and Lice
+3 product result(s) for Scabies and Lice

 Scabies, also known as the ‘itch mite,’ is both a common and contagious condition of the skin.
 Tiny mites called Sarcoptes scabiei burrow into the tissue.
 Using their sharp mouthparts and front legs, the female mite tunnels into the epidermis (the outer layer of the skin), feeding on the tissue and fluid that oozes out as they do so.
 Once deep enough, in a warm place, they implant their eggs.